itenium-be/sql-training/SOLUTIONS.md

 ```

-- Which country has "scored" the most ungoals?
+- Which country has "scored" the most own goals?

 ```sql
 SELECT TOP 1 c.name, COUNT(g.id) AS owngoals